 StatisticsIf Spain win the Championship they will be the first side to ever win three international tournaments in a row.
 Six of the last nine meetings between these two sides have been goalless at half time.
 Italy only conceded two goals in their qualifying campaign and Buffon had the best shots saved rating of 92.9%.
 Meanwhile Spains Xavi had the best pass completion rate of anyone in qualifying; 94.9%.

 Likely TacticsSPAIN (4-3-2-1): Casillas (GK); Sergio Ramos, Albiol, Pique, Alba; Xavi, Busquets, Xabi Alonso; David Silva, Mata; Torres ITALY (4-3-1-2): Buffon (GK); Abate, Bonucci, Balzaretti, Chiellini; De Rossi, Pirlo, Marchisio; Montolivo; Balotelli, Cassano

-Want to write about Match Previews, Euro 2012, Spain and Italy?
+We need more writers about Match Previews, Euro 2012, Spain and Italy!
 Get started below...